More About Philippine Bold Actresses of the 1980’s

 Liz was born in 1963 in Sorsogon.
 Her real name was Elizabeth Alindogan Kho.
 She was a model when, at the age of 17, she was discovered by comedian Dolphy in a fashion show in the Manila Hotel in Ermita.
 Her first movie was the family comedy Dolphy’s Angels in 1980 where she acted alongside another soon-to-be bold icon, Anna Marie Gutierrez.
 She became an 80’s bold star in films such as Heartache City, Escort Girls, and Company Of Women.

 She was married to former action star Jess Lapid, Jr. They had two children before divorcing.
-Liz is now married to businessman Benny Kho with whom she has four children.
-She continues to stay busy in both film and television.
+Liz is now happily married to businessman Benny Kho with whom she has four children.
+She has a beautiful home in Parañaque.

 Lampel Cojuangco